Sanders suspends presidential campaign, rendering Biden presumptive Democratic nominee

 For a time, Sanders almost looked poised to clinch the nomination, as he and a handful of others emerged in early 2020 as the last candidates standing from a once-massive field of primary contenders.

-Sanders won New Hampshire's primary and scored a landslide victory in the Nevada caucuses in late in February, as he surged to front-runner status in the nomination race.
+Sanders won New Hampshire's primary and scored a landslide victory in the Nevada caucuses in late February, as he surged to front-runner status in the nomination race.

 The populist lawmaker, however, then suffered a string of major primary defeats in his second straight presidential bid.